-So this importer needs to be told about the Excel file to import, and it can be told about the destination directory of the import and about sheet names to import, eg. if your Excel file contains additional non-wordlist data in separate worksheets.
+So this importer needs to be told which Excel file to import, and it can be told about the destination directory of the import and about sheet names to import, e.g. if your Excel file contains additional non-wordlist data in separate worksheets.

-Like nearly every lexedata scripts, this one has logging controls to change the verbosity.
+Like nearly every lexedata script, this one has logging controls to change the verbosity.
 There are 5 levels of logging: CRITICAL, ERROR, WARNING, INFO, and DEBUG.
-Normally, scripts operate on the INFO level: They are tell us about anything that might be relevant about the progress and successes.
-If that's too much output, you can make it -q-uieter to only display warnings, which tell us about anthing where the script found data not up to standard and had to fall back to some workaround to proceed.
+Normally, scripts operate on the INFO level: They tell you about anything that might be relevant about the progress and successes.
+If that's too much output, you can make it -q-uieter to only display warnings, which tells you where the script found data not up to standard and had to fall back to some workaround to proceed.
 Even less output happens on the ERROR level ("Your data had issues that made me unable to complete the current step, but I can still recover to do something more") and the CRITICAL level ("I found something that makes me unable to proceed at all.").
 We run many of the examples here in quiet mode, you probably don't want to do that.